-Do you need to make your talent search more inclusive?
-Here are 7 tips for writing job descriptions to attract diverse candidates:
+Do you want to make sure your job ads grab the attention of all kinds of people?
+Then, you’re in the right place.
+So, do you need to make your talent search more inclusive to attract diverse talent?
+Here are 11 tips for writing job descriptions to attract diverse candidates:

-If your job descriptions have biased or “exclusionary” language, you might deter diverse candidates.
-Try to avoid words that offend (or exclude) job seekers based on their:
+If the words you use in job ads are biased or make some people feel left out, you might push away diverse candidates.
+So, try to avoid words that offend (or exclude) job seekers based on their:

 - race